KathaMonge/Sentinel/docs/PLANNING.md

 ## Detailed Roadmap for Future Implementation

-### Phase 5: Process Correlation and Intelligence
+### Phase 5: Operational Intelligence (Complete)
-- **Process Mapping**: Utilize the `psutil` library to snapshot `net_connections()` and match local port/protocol pairs to specific Process IDs (PID).
-Resolve these IDs to executable names (e.g., `chrome.exe`, `svchost.exe`).
-- **GeoIP Integration**: Incorporate the MaxMind GeoLite2 (free) offline database (`.mmdb`).
-Each destination IP will be resolved to a country/region to flag connections to "High-Risk" areas defined in the rules.
+- **Process & GeoIP Mapping**: Successfully correlating traffic to processes and locations.
+- **Noise Suppression**: Implemented filtering for background protocols (SSDP, mDNS).
+- **Advanced UI**: Overview dashboard with live packet and alert counters.

 ### Phase 6: Logic and Persistence
 - **Advanced Rules Engine**: Implement `core/rules_engine.py`.
 This module will parse `rules.yaml` and provide a `check_alert(alert)` method.
 Logic will include severity scoring (0-10) and white-listing of trusted system processes to reduce noise.
 - **SQLite Persistence**: Implement `core/database.py`.
 All generated alerts will be stored in a local `alerts.db` file.
 This allows for historical analysis, session-to-session persistence, and future reporting features.

-### Phase 7: UI/UX Refinement
+### Phase 7: UI/UX & Rules Refinement
-- **Multi-View Dashboard**: Implement a proper frame-switching mechanism in `ui/dashboard.py` to allow distinct views for "Network Monitor", "System Logs", and "Configuration".
+- **Rules Customization**: Enable dynamic rule reloading from the GUI.
-- **Visual Analytics**: Add basic charts or counters showing "Alerts per Hour" or "Top Suspicious Processes" using lightweight canvas elements or stats labels.
+- **Visual Analytics**: Add lightweight charts for historical alert trends using canvas elements.

 ## Technical Challenges and Mitigations
 - **Challenge**: PyShark's dependency on TShark can lead to orphan processes.